Sakio Chiba

 Sakio Chiba (千葉 幸生, Chiba Sakio) is a Japanese professional shogi player ranked 7-dan.
+He is also an executive director of the Japan Shogi Association.

-Early life
+Early life and apprenticeship

 Chiba was born on February 11, 1979, in Machida, Tokyo.
 He entered the Japan Shogi Association's apprentice school when he was a junior high school ninth-grade student in 1993 under the guidance of shogi professional Shigeru Sekine at the rank of 6-kyū.
 He was promoted to 1-dan in 1995 and obtained full professional status and the rank of 4-dan in October 2000 after winning the 27th 3-dan league (April 2000 – September 2000).